 Product Reviews and Product Information

-People are trusting traditional advertising less and are trusting product reviews and consumer accounts much, much more.
-It is generally for the same reason people trust word of mouth and friend recommendations more than anything else when shopping for a product: advertising cannot generally be trusted, but friends can.
+People are trusting traditional advertising less.
+Instead, they are trusting product reviews and consumer accounts more.
+It is generally for the same reason people trust word of mouth and friend recommendations more than anything else.
+Advertising cannot generally be trusted, but friends can.

 This has led to the shady practices of buying reviews and retailers deleting reviews they find negative on their sites.
-But overall, crowd-sourced information has become the norm and will likely continue to be the norm as a check to excessive claims in marketing materials and product descriptions.
-Additionally, there are increasing countermeasures against fake or cherrypicked reviews on many sites, although most consumers should be skeptical of most claims made online.
+But overall, crowd-sourced information has become the norm.
+It will likely continue to be the norm as a check to excessive claims in marketing materials and product descriptions.
+Additionally, there are increasing countermeasures against fake or cherrypicked reviews on many sites.
+However, consumers should still be skeptical of most claims made online.

 We are also seeing the rise of affiliate sites that are providing increasingly more detailed reviews of products.
-While they do have a vested interest in people buying products via their links, to remain competitive they are (often, though not always in the case of more shady sites) making sure to provide as detailed reviews as possible, making heavy comparisons and updating their recommendations as often as they can and as would be appropriate.
+While they do have a vested interest in people buying products via their links, to remain competitive they are making sure to provide as detailed reviews as possible.
+They make heavy comparisons and update their recommendations often.

 Essentially, no matter where you look online, expect to find more information on every product on the market.
 If you cannot learn much about something you hope to buy, it might be a good idea to avoid it.